 - All travel outside your institution must be authorized via a travel order drawn up by your employer.
 Please contact the manager of the relevant unit

-8-Is there any difference between a doctoral contract and a CDD?
+8. Is there any difference between a doctoral contract and a fixed-term contract?

 - The doctoral contract is specifically dedicated to doctoral students.
 It is a thesis financing opportunity concluded for a period of 3 years (except for exceptional extensions).
 Doctoral candidates under doctoral contract have a double distinction: a student status and a public service contract status.
 As such, they are subject to the same official's rights and obligations.